F0903/mpv-rife/README.md

 2. Run the script.
 3. Enjoy!

-The provided .gitignore file will ignore all other files by default, so you can pull new changes easily if needed.
+The provided .gitignore file will ignore all other files by default, so you can pull new changes easily if needed. (some changes might need a reinstall)

 > **NOTE:**
 > With TensorRT enabled, the first initialization of RIFE with a specific resolution and RIFE config will take a while, but it will play eventually!